onesimoh2/gpt-function--call-test/README.md

 # Creating a function to process Python code and run it with GPT4 generated scripts.

-In the article ‘Are transformers effective for Time Series?
-(Are Transformers Effective for Time Series Forecasting? (arxiv.org) the authors argues the superiority of other methods over transformer.
-Nevertheless given the lately success of transformers in producing GPT4 I decided to try it again.

 Using the calling function functionality provided in gpt-4-0613 to test the viability to obtain precise answer to queries containing some kind of computation.
 Although GPT-4 do a decent job computing data it is not always reliable, the idea was to let GPT detect when it requires to compute some functions and generate a Python script for that.
 That script will be then executed, and the result will be injected again into GPT to get the correct answer.